cloudblue/connect-eaas-core/docs/tutorials/eventsapp/develop.md

 ```

-## Declare the variable needed to track the out of stock size
+## Track out of stock items

-You will track the size that is out of stock using an environment variable.

-For that you can declare this variable so when the extension starts for the
-first time this variable will be automatically created with an initial value:
+Track items that are out of stock by declaring corresponding environment variables.
+The following showcases how to create a variable that will be automatically created and assigned to its initial value once the extension is launched for the first time:

 ```python hl_lines="1 5-12"